AthMoscho/Forkify/README.md

 # Forkify

-Food Recipe Application with Shopping cart using external API.
+Food Recipe Search Application with Shopping cart using external API.

 This Application fetches data from an external API, then displays them using DOM Manipulation and JavaScript.